JimberSoftware/docs/advanced/mapnetworkdrives/mapnetworkdrives.md

 Start-Transcript -Path (Join-Path -Path $folderPath -ChildPath "connected-script-transcript-$timestamp.txt")
 $outputFile = Join-Path -Path $folderPath -ChildPath "connected-script-logging-$timestamp.txt"

-$defaultSharePath = "\\beernemfp1.beernem.isolated"
+$defaultSharePath = "\\server.isolated" # Replace with the server hostname or IP address

 net use O: /del /yes
-net use Z: /del /yes
-net use P: /del /yes
-net use L: /del /yes

-$targetIP = "198.18.0.13" # Replace with the IP address you're expecting
+$targetIP = "198.18.0.50" # Replace with the IP address you're expecting
-$hostname = "beernemfp1.beernem.isolated" # Replace with the hostname you want to resolve
+$hostname = "server.isolated" # Replace with the hostname you want to resolve

 do {
     # Resolve the DNS name